coltonbooth/CoreChainDB/docs/root/source/contributing/dev-setup-coding-and-contribution-process/run-dev-network-stack.md

 ### STACK_TYPE: cloud

-This configuration deploys a docker based BigchainDB network on a cloud instance.
+This configuration deploys a docker based corechaindb network on a cloud instance.
 Currently, only Azure is supported.
 For `cloud` deployments the following dependencies must be installed i.e.

 - Vagrant